balvinder294/MaterialThemeJhipster/README.md

 ./mvnw

-yarn start
+npm start
 ```

-Yarn is also used to manage CSS and JavaScript dependencies used in this application.
+Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by
 specifying a newer version in [package.json](package.json).
-You can also run `yarn update` and `yarn install` to manage dependencies.
+You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
-For example, `yarn help update`.
+For example, `npm help update`.

-The `yarn run` command will list all of the scripts available to run for this project.
+The `npm run` command will list all of the scripts available to run for this project.

 ### PWA Support